 Cantor Buch comes to the cantorate after a 25 year career in television and film production in Los Angeles, New York, and Portland, OR which he embarked on after his graduation from Boston University with a degree in journalism.
 A native of Buffalo, NY, Cantor Buch credits his parents, David and Drena (z”l) with inspiring a love for Judaism and especially Jewish music in him at a very young age.

 Motivated by his own upbringing in a diverse religious community, Cantor Buch is deeply engaged with community interfaith activities.
-He is a past-President of the Claremont Interfaith Council and serves on the Faith-Based Roundtable of the Pomona Unified School District.
-He is also a member of the City of Claremont’s Human Relations Committee, a member of the Upland Interfaith Council and serves on an advisory committee at the Claremont School of Theology.
-He is the current Board Chair of the Rabbis and Cantors Retirement Plan and a national Board member of the clergy organization OHALAH.
+He is a past-President of the Claremont Interfaith Council and has served on the Faith-Based Roundtable of the Pomona Unified School District.
+He is also a past chairperson of the City of Claremont’s Human Relations Committee, a member of the Upland Interfaith Council and has servved on an advisory committee at the Claremont School of Theology.
+He is the current Board Chair of the Rabbis and Cantors Retirement Plan and a national board member of the clergy organization OHALAH.

 Cantor Buch is married to Lisa, an urban planner who is part of the management team for the Foothill Gold Line transit project.
-They have two sons; Sam, who attends high school in Claremont and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 6th grader who will become Bar Mitzvah in 2020.
+They have two sons; Sam, who attends high school in Claremont, and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 7th grader who will become Bar Mitzvah in March 2020.

-As Temple Administrator, Jim is responsible for the management of TBI’s office, physical plant and grounds, and accounting operations.
-In addition, Jim is often the first point of contact for our members and the wider community when it comes to connecting with TBI.
-Please stop by the TBI office and meet Jim or contact him at email@example.com.
+As Temple Administrator, Toyasha is responsible for the management of TBI’s office, physical plant and grounds, and accounting operations.
+In addition, Toyasha is often the first point of contact for our members and the wider community when it comes to connecting with TBI.
+Toyasha can be contacted anytime through the TBI Office at 909-626-1277 or at email@example.com.